Non profit developer opposes mom and pop store’s plan for beer and wine

 The market and bar operates during the day and closes by 10 p.m. on weekdays and 11 p.m. on weekends.

-Wednesday’s public hearing was one of the required steps to get a change of use permit.
+Wednesday’s public meeting was one of the required steps to get a change of use permit.

 At the meeting neighbors, family members and supporters filed into the 1,500 square foot sliver of a space to speak in support of what they called a “neighborhood gem.”